Mad-foley/KitchenChaos/README.md

 # KitchenChaos
-Learning how to create an interactive video games utilizing Unity, and C#
+Learning how to create an interactive video game utilizing Unity, and C#

 ><b>Following Code Monkey's complete tutorial:</b>